Danielcmc100/versoes_python/README.md

 # versoes-python

 This project demonstrates a Python application setup with automated versioning using python-semantic-release, CI/CD pipeline with Jenkins, and containerization with Docker.
-It serves as a template or example for managing Python project releases and deployments.
+It serves as a template or example for managing Python project releases and deployments

 ## Getting Started